 Already in 2009, essenscia was the first sector federation in Europe to develop a sectoral sustainable development report to communicate to society at large about our engagement, the sector’s contribution to sustainable development and its performances on key indicators in the three pillars of sustainability: People, Planet and Prosperity.
 This contributes to transparent communication about our sustainability performance as a sector and to the corporate branding of the sector to inform potential partners, ranging from investors to future employees, about the sense and value of engaging with the chemical and life sciences sector in Belgium.

 With the European Commission’s Green Deal published in December 2019, sustainability as a central challenge is placed at the heart of all European policy work.
 This is reflected in essenscia services with an adapted and growing offer of e.g. training and services to members regarding the transition challenges.

-With changing global equilibria, take, for instance the reduction in share of EU chemical production in the global chemical turnover1, it is of utmost importance to work on a clear long-term industrial vision in Europe and Belgium to achieve strategic autonomy in production capacity and raw materials, and to consolidate a strong EU and Belgian frontrunner position on subjects such as circular economy, a carbon smart society and sustainable development on the world stage.
-That frontrunner position need to be balanced in a smart manner with the importance of keeping the Belgian and EU industry competitive in a global and open economy so it can continue to contribute to make a healthy economic contribution to the welfare of society.
-In particular, we must ensure that a complex balance is struck between the economic ‘engine’ for prosperity, jobs and innovation capacity and the ambitious sustainability goals.
-Because in any scenario, a healthy entrepreneurial and production landscape is an essential condition for prosperity.
+With changing global equilibria, such as the reduction in share of EU chemical production in the global chemical turnover1, it is of utmost importance to work on a clear, long-term industrial vision in Europe and Belgium to achieve strategic autonomy in production capacity and raw materials, and to consolidate a strong EU and Belgian frontrunner position on subjects such as circular economy, a carbon smart society and sustainable development on the world stage.
+That leading position needs to be carefully balanced with the importance of keeping the Belgian and EU industry competitive in a global and open economy so it can continue to make a healthy economic contribution to the welfare of society.
+We must ensure that a complex balance is struck between the economic ‘engine’ for prosperity, jobs and innovation capacity and the ambitious sustainability goals.
+A healthy entrepreneurial and production landscape is essential for prosperity.